 Each partner is liable for the debts and obligations of the partnership on an unlimited basis.
 In Québec, creditors must first seek reimbursement from the property of the partnership so that the personal property of the partner is not applied to the payment of creditors of the partnership until its own creditors have been paid.

 The undeclared partnership is a de facto partnership.
 Each partner retains ownership of the property constituting the partner’s contribution to the undeclared partnership.
-Each partner is liable for the debts and obligations of the other partners on an unlimited basis, provided the debts have been contracted for the use or operation of the common enterprise.
+Partners are also liable for the debts and obligations of the other partners on an unlimited basis, provided the debts have been contracted for the use or operation of the common enterprise.

 For tax purposes, a partnership is not recognized as a distinct entity.
 Rather, the profits and losses of the partnership flow through, on a proportionate basis, to the partners who must pay tax on these amounts in their personal tax returns.